davetrollope-fsml/sequence-toolkit/apis/README.md

 ## Building

-Currently, only the python APIs are working:
+Currently, the python and ruby APIs are working:

 Run 'make python'
+or
+Run 'make ruby'

+When building ruby, don't forget to install the gem that is built (follow provided instructions at the end of the build)!

 ## Getting Started